DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

     - Training and awareness should continue to take place throughout the year, reminding employees of their responsibilities and updating them on changes to the organization’s operating environment and threat landscape
     - Training activities should be 📝tracked to ensure that all employees attend and, even better, are learning.
     - The number of staff who took a given training and the average change in their awareness from 📝before the training to 📝after the training can provide insight into how many trained staff you have and how impactful the training was.
+    - Training employees 📝frequently will ensure better security for the organization as a whole.
+Generally speaking, employees are the greatest threat to an organization.
+This is usually due to accidents, lack of knowledge, and specifically, cyberattacks such as phishing attempts that could be thwarted with regular education.
     - Use phishing simulations to evaluate the effectiveness of their security awareness programs
     - 📝Phishing simulations test the effectiveness of security training by actually identifying the percentage of users likely to fall victim to a phishing attack.
     - 📝Surveys, which is the most common, would also measure this but with lesser effectiveness because they depend upon self-reported perceptions